 In a live appeal, the speaker requests that attendees donate to reach a fundraising goal.
 Then, attendees can either fill out paper pledge cards or donate via mobile devices.

 The latter option is the most modern and streamlined choice; all your school needs to do is find a crowdfunding platform that’s mobile responsive!

 Alternatively, you could invest in text-to-give or other mobile giving software if you have the budget for it.

 Regardless, you can check out these school fundraising ideas that pair well with crowdfunding to learn more about this lucrative strategy!

-III.
+IV.
 Sell t-shirts and merchandise during your event.